Five Reasons You Are Working Slow and Missing Deadlines, and How to Stop

 Creating quality motion graphics isn't easy.
 Client projects can be especially demanding, with impossibly short deadlines imposed seemingly last minute.
-It's easy to feel underappreciated by your client or creative director, when demands are high and it seems like they may think what you do is simple.
-It's not, and we know that, but that doesn't change the creative director- or client-designer dynamic — and we're the ones providing the service.
+It's easy to feel under-appreciated by your client or creative director, especially when demands are high and it seems like they may think what you do is simple.
+It's not, and we know that, but that doesn't change the client-designer dynamic.
+We're the ones providing the service.
 We answer to them.

-In our years as working motion designers we've identified five common hurdles to hitting project deadlines.
+In our years as working motion designers we've identified five common reasons for missing project deadlines.
 In this article we explain how to tackle each one, while staying on schedule.
 (Solutions in bold.)

 As Abraham Lincoln is believed to have said, “Give me six hours to chop down a tree and I’ll spend the first four hours sharpening the axe.”

 Heed this advice.
 Determine and schedule your workload before you begin.